hazelcast/hazelcast/hazelcast-documentation/src/SpringIntegration.md

 #### Classpath Configuration:

-Hazelcast-Spring integration requires one of the following jar in the classpath:
+Hazelcast-Spring integration requires one of the following jar files in the classpath:

-- hazelcast-spring-*version*.jar
+- `hazelcast-spring-`<*version*>`.jar`
-- hazelcast-all-*version*.jar
+- `hazelcast-all-`<*version*>`.jar`

 #### Bean Declaration by Spring *beans* Namespace

-You can declare Hazelcast Objects using default Spring *beans* namespace.
+You can declare Hazelcast Objects using the default Spring *beans* namespace.
 You can find an example usage of Hazelcast Instance declaration as follows:

 ```xml
 <bean id="instance" class="com.hazelcast.core.Hazelcast" factory-method="newHazelcastInstance">